shubhruia/recyclify/README.md

 # ♻️ Recyclify: A Smart Waste Classification App

 Deep Learning-powered waste classification with real-time Streamlit web app and LLM-based chatbot support.

----

 ## 📖 About

-This project aims to automate **waste classification** into categories like organic, recyclable, etc., using deep learning (MobileNetV2) and provide a **user-friendly web application** built with Streamlit.
+This project automates **waste classification** into categories like organic, recyclable, etc., using deep learning (MobileNetV2) and provide a **user-friendly web application** built with Streamlit.
 It also integrates a **GROQ LLM-based chatbot** for any real-time assistance regarding waste segregation.

----

 ## ✨ Features